 Recommended CPUs and GPUs:

 The motherboard is the backbone of a PC, holds all your components and allows them to work together.
 Every component you have in your PC will connect to the motherboard in some way.
 If you are using an AMD CPU in your build, you will need a motherboard with a socket that is compatible with your CPU.
 This is really easy with AMD because all of their mainstream CPUs are socket AM4+ compatible, so you have more motherboards to choose from that will work with your CPU choice.

 Depending on the form factor or the size of your motherboard, you might have some more research to do because of the different features available — you don’t want to buy a four-stick RAM kit if you only have two slots on your motherboard, for example.
 These recommendations limited the form factor to ATX and Micro ATX since all the components are compatible with either.
 Micro ATX, or mATX, is an offshoot of the ATX form factor. mATX boards are slightly smaller than standard ATX boards, so there is less space for as many components.
 Keep this in mind when you are choosing the motherboard for a gaming build.

 - MSI B450 Tomahawk MAX

 Power Supply (PSU)

-The power supply does pretty much what it says on the can – it supplies the necessary power to the rest of the components in your PC.
-You will need to have a power supply that is able to provide enough power to all the components in your machine.
-If you are planning to upgrade your gaming PC down the line, then you might want to get a power supply that can handle having some more power-hungry components installed later on.
+The power supply does pretty much what it says on the can — it supplies the necessary power to the rest of the components in your PC.
+You will need to have a power supply that can provide enough power to all the components in your machine.
+If you plan to upgrade your gaming PC sooner rather than later, you might want to get a power supply that can handle having more power-hungry components installed later on.

 - EVGA BR 500W 80+ Bronze ATX PSU